business4s/domain-oriented-scala-style-guide/README.md

 ## Define interfaces explicitly

 All core business logic should be exposed through interfaces, even if there is exactly one implementation.
 The goal of this is to make the interface explicit and bring focus to it.
+Such an interface can then be understood on its own and analyzed for coherence or distance from the business domain.
 This applies also to static methods with no dependencies (`object`s).

 ```scala 3